-- A. Teachers will immediately report all cases of assault suffered by them in connection with their employment to their immediate supervisor and the Superintendent in writing. - B. This report will be forwarded to the Committee, which will comply with any reasonable request from the teacher for information in its possession, relating to the incident or the persons involved, and will act in appropriate ways as liaison among the teacher, the police, and the courts. - C. If criminal or civil proceedings are brought against a teacher alleging that the teacher committed an assault within the scope of the teacher's employment, the Committee, to the extent permitted by law, will furnish legal counsel to defend the teacher in such proceeding if the teacher requests such assistance.
-The rights of a teacher to indemnification in certain actions and claims, and to legal assistance will be governed by General Laws, Chapter 258, Section 2.
+A. Educators will immediately report all cases of assault suffered by them in connection with their employment to their immediate supervisor and the Superintendent in writing.

+B. This report will be forwarded to the Committee, which will comply with any reasonable request from the educator for information in its possession, relating to the incident or the persons involved, and will act in appropriate ways as liaison among the educator, the police, and the courts.

+C. If criminal or civil proceedings are brought against an educator alleging that the educator committed an assault within the scope of the educator's employment, the Committee, to the extent permitted by law, will furnish legal counsel to defend the educator in such proceeding if the educator requests such assistance.
+The rights of an educator to indemnification in certain actions and claims, and to legal assistance will be governed by General Laws, Chapter 258, Section 2.